open-telemetry/opentelemetry-specification/SECURITY.md

 * It is preferable to always encrypt your message, no matter the channel you choose to report the issue
 * Send a message to [cncf-opentelemetry-tc@lists.cncf.io][mailing-list]
-* If you can't send an email, either open an issue on GitHub with the description or open a merge request on GitHub with a reproducer and/or fix.
+* If you can't send an email, either open an issue on GitHub with the description or open a pull request on GitHub with a reproducer and/or fix.
 We really prefer if you'd talk to us per email, though, as our repositories are public and we would like to give a heads up to our users before disclosing it publicly.

 ### Our PGP key